 Any cost of goods sold refers to money that is directly spent on producing what it sells.
 Calculating your COGS will determine your gross profit once it’s subtracted from total sales.
 The common items that are included in these costs are labor, materials, manufacturing, and products.

-COGS do not include any costs the indirectly contribute to sales, including insurance, overhead costs, sales, or marketing.
+COGS do not include any costs that indirectly contribute to sales, including insurance, overhead costs, sales, or marketing.
 For most retail businesses, COGS will account for the vast majority of your prime costs.

 How Do You Calculate Prime Costs?